Don't Buy Dell

 What is with the naming?

 There is a laptop named “New XPS 15”.
-Who the fuck names a laptop “New XPS 15”?
+What were they thinking naming a laptop “New XPS 15”?
 How am I supposed to talk about it in a year when Dell creates another XPS 15?
 By the way, there used to be a laptop named “New New XPS 13”!
 I wish I had a screenshot of that one.
 This is a screenshot of their XPS lineup at time of writing this: They can’t even get the CSS right on their website.

 Too many models